droid31/Signal/README.md

 You can react to the messages, same as you can react to comments on facebook.

 ### Use multiple instances
-Signal supports all major platforms (android, iOS, MacOS, Linux, Windows).
+Signal supports all major platforms (Android, iOS, MacOS, Linux, Windows).
 Each signal app runs independly. <br>
 Essentially this means that, you can use signal from your desktop too.
 But the phone doesn't need to be online in this case, as in the case of whatsapp the phone need to be online for the client to work.

 -------------------------